DEVELOPING INSPIRED IDEAS

 The passage above is the first verse in Suratin-Nisa, which in English might be translated as the Chapter of Women.
 There is no corresponding chapter for Men.
 Feminists might claim that this is yet another example of how men are regarded as ‘default’ or ‘normal’ humans, while the female sex is mentioned as the exception that diverges from or breaks the rule (of men).

 I suggest, however, that femininity is Islam’s best-kept secret.
 The wombs are not just the special property of women, but constitute the treasure of humanity, a treasure that men have been assigned by GOD to protect.
 Which is more valuable — the protector or the protected?
 We are told to be careful of GOD, Who is our Protector and Whom we worship on account of His Greater Value.
 This command is repeated, for we are also protectors of GOD’s reputation by the way we speak of Him with one another.
 The single self from which we were created is, in Arabic, feminine, and its mate could literally be translated as her mate.
 The wombs are the vehicles and means by which this original pair came to be spread abroad; defending them is, in effect, protecting ourselves.
-We have to be careful of them in two ways, one exhortatory and one cautionary.
+We have to be careful of them in two ways, one defensive and one cautionary.
 They are valuable, to be kept well and in good condition, but they are also alluring, seductive, and mysterious due to their hidden nature, and thus not to be followed or obeyed.

 Our duty to protect the wombs is one laid upon both men and women.
 It means many things simultaneously:

-- chastity, virginity, and sancity of marriage vows
+1. chastity, virginity, and sancity of marriage vows

-- integrity of the family — father, mother, and children
+2. integrity of the family — father, mother, and children

-- purity and respectability of the blood line
+3. purity and respectability of the blood line

-- good relations among kinfolk, and taking care of them before strangers when prioritizing resources
+4. good relations among kinfolk, and taking care of them before strangers when prioritizing resources

-- care for mothers and women in general over men, who are better able to fend for themselves
+5. ensuring the welfare of mothers and women in general over men, who are better able to fend for themselves

-- defending the vulnerable and weak, especially women and children
+6. defending the vulnerable and weak, especially women and children

-- establishment of justice as the best way of ensuring women’s rights
+7. establishment of justice as the best way of ensuring women’s rights

-- providing for women’s maintenance out of men’s wealth so that women can maintain their own duty to protect the wombs
+8. providing for women’s maintenance out of men’s wealth so that women can maintain their own duty to protect the wombs

-- honouring the gentler, more refined aspects of society whereby feminine virtues and capabilities are affirmed and enhanced
+9. honouring the gentler, more refined aspects of society whereby feminine virtues and capabilities are affirmed and enhanced

-- revering the ‘feminine’ qualities of AL-LAH in our lives, Whose first names after “AL-LAH” are Ar-Rahman (The Gracious) and Ar-Rahim (The Compassionate) — both of which are based on the same triadic root as the wombs
+10. revering the ‘feminine’ qualities of AL-LAH in our lives, Whose first names after “AL-LAH” are Ar-Rahman (The Gracious) and Ar-Rahim (The Compassionate) — both of which are based on the same triadic root as the wombs

 Download the PDF version for free at Ideas Inspired by the Qur’ān – Mont Redmond complete version, or purchase a hard copy at Ideas Inspired by the Qur’an: Redmond, Mont: 9781738842506: Books – Amazo